Cost of Living in Costa Rica

 - If you travel often, arrive at least half an hour early to the terminal, especially on popular routes like San José to Limón or San José to Puntarenas, where buses fill up quickly during high season.

 Public buses are an excellent, affordable alternative for getting around the entire country.
-Within the Central Valley, a typical bus ride costs between ₡435 and ₡735 (roughly $0.80 to $1.40 USD), and even long-distance routes like San José to Liberia or Golfito are under ₡10,000 (~$19 USD).
+Within the Central Valley, a typical bus ride costs between ₡440 and ₡740 (roughly $0.97 to $1.63 USD at ₡453/USD), and even long-distance routes like San José to Liberia or Golfito are under ₡10,000 (~$21 USD).
 Compared to renting a car or taking private shuttles, you can save hundreds of dollars per month using public transportation.

-Sources: ARESEP (Autoridad Reguladora de los Servicios Públicos) fare adjustments, February 2026.
+Sources: ARESEP (Autoridad Reguladora de los Servicios Públicos) fare rounding adjustment effective July 1, 2026 (elimination of ₡5 coins).
 Prices are reference values and may vary.
 Check current fares at aresep.go.cr or at the respective bus terminals before traveling.

 Initial Moving Costs (2026)